 Please note: Rust is not covered under warranty.

-Replacing your Burners
+Removing and Replacing your Burners

 - Undo screws on either end of the escutcheon (where labels and knobs are).